MichaelK4/Connect-Four-Final-Project/README.md

 * Play: Users can make moves in the Connect Four game by selecting columns on the game board.
 * Replay: Users have the ability to replay previously played games.
-* Resume: If a game was paused, users can resume the game from where they left off.
+* Resume: If a game is paused, users can resume it from where they left off.
 * Restart: Users can restart the current game without saving the previous state.
 * New Game: Users can start a new game from scratch.
 * View Game History: Users can view their previous game history stored on the client-side database.